knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 * add argument to be able to choose the dir where video are placed on host
 * how to control camera settings. https://www.raspberrypi.com/news/raspberry-pi-camera-module-more-on-video-capture/
 * tidy up error codes
-* add documentation of what is in the .rpi directory
 * add section about how rpi uses cron
 * add function to setup a video with custom cron schedule (to support non-daily schedules).
 Use the function from the daily scheduling functions.
-This may require renaming of the video files...
+This may require renaming of the video files and it will get more tricky to figure out if there are overlaps...
 * find a way to get the IP for the Raspberry Pi without having to run the raspberry Pi with display/keyboard/mouse
-* add function to show rpi log file
 * DONE -- check that the Raspberry Pi device has been setup when calling the other functions
 * DONE -- have a handler to make sure that concurrent uses of the Raspberry Pi do not collide
 * DONE -- cron setup helper functions